kingyin3613/kingyin3613.github.io/content/coupling.md

 ## Inter-process communication

 Inter-process communication (IPC) refers to the coordination of activities among cooperating processes.
 This communication could involve a process letting another process know that some event has occurred or the transferring of data from one process to another.
-For our applications of IPC in solving Multiphysics problems, the processes are different simulation solvers (e.g. Abaqus/Ansys/in-house codes/other solvers).
+For our applications of IPC in solving Multiphysics problems, the processes are different simulation solvers (e.g., Abaqus/Ansys/in-house codes/other solvers).

 We used named pipes as the IPC media.
 Named pipe is a simple synchronized way of passing information between two processes.
 A pipe can be viewed as a special file that can store only a limited amount of data and uses a "First In First Out (FIFO)" access scheme to retrieve data.
 In a logical view of a pipe, data is written to one end and read from the other.